FAQ: Frequently Asked Questions about the metric system

-There are many unit conversion sites online; do a search for them.
+There are many unit conversion sites online, as well as smartphone apps; do a search for them.
 And many search engines can do unit conversions for you.
 Try, for example, asking for “5 mi in km” — here's what you get from Google and from Yahoo and from Wolfram Alpha and from Bing, to show a few examples.

 Note that it's best to avoid conversions as a way of learning and understanding the metric system.
 Instead, try to “think” in metric.
 In a way, it's like learning another language.
 If your native language is English and you learn Spanish, you wouldn't have to translate “la puerta está abierta” into English — “the door is open” — before understanding what it means; you'd understand the Spanish directly.

 Similarly, it's best to learn to understand metric measurements directly, without having to “convert” them in order to understand them.

 SI unit names are ordinary words.
 SI unit symbols are exactly that — symbols — and have fixed forms.
 Here are some of the differences in usage.